matmatj3/project1/README.md

 code for the endpoints is located in /app/Http/Controllers/NotificationController.php

+These endpoints have functionality to create a user, send credentials to get a token and do operations on the notifications table.

 - /api/notification-user   POST  create a user and oauth client and get the secret and client id
 - /oauth/token POST  send the email, password, clientID and secret and recieve authentification token